 The best time of day to do virtual coursework is when you have the most energy.
 Distance learning is difficult enough without trying to accomplish it while not at your peak performance level.

 Study in a quiet area without distractions.
 Turn off telephones, cell phones, and televisions (unless studying televised educational programming).
 If using your computer while connected online, turn off software and programs that may distract you.
 If you don't have a quiet place to study at home, consider the College or public libraries.

 Planning ahead can save you tons of time and headache in the future.
 Work smarter, not harder.

 If you’re new to higher education or technology, be sure to familiarize yourself with basic skills necessary for success.
 Be sure you are comfortable with navigating the internet, using a word processor and email and other basic computer functions.
-In addition, be sure to familiarize yourself with My Canyons, COC Student Email and Blackboard.
+In addition, be sure to familiarize yourself with My Canyons, COC Student Email and Canvas.
 It’s also a good idea to have the contact information for help resources in case you get stuck!

 It's best to always have a current printed copy of your course syllabus, assignment sheet, and instructor contact information.
-That way you won't be stuck if you can't access Blackboard or the internet.
+That way you won't be stuck if you can't access Canvas or the internet.
 Also consider having the phone numbers and email addresses of a few classmates just in case!